 While all the talk at CES this year was on the Internet of Things – from connected cars to smart home systems to wearables in healthcare – one aspect that isn’t being talked about is the practical and necessary component.

 With that in mind, how exactly do organisations make money from this ubiquitous connectivity and the ensuing avalanche of data?
+What are the Internet of Things monetisation trends for 2016?

 Key to this is the ability to quickly and easily create monetisation, pricing and mediation schemes, enabling monetisation business strategies that didn’t exist yesterday.